ShipBob has better pricing while Red Stag offers better accuracy guarantees and special handling.

 Discounted rates available

-$40 per pallet/month, $10 per shelf/month, or $5 per bin/month
+$40 per pallet monthly; $10 per shelf monthly; or $5 per bin monthly

-75 cents per cubic foot
+75 cents per cubic foot per month

-Calculated per-package based on weight and shipping distance
+Calculated per package based on weight and shipping distance

-Charged as separate cost centers
+Charged as separate costs

 Pick and Pack

-20 cents per additional item
+25 cents per additional pick

-$1.80–$2.25 for the first item,
+$1.80 to $2.25 for the first pick;

-32 cents per additional item
+32 cents per additional pick

 Discounted rates available with major carriers

-$3 per order
+$3 per order (plus label fee)

 $6 per order

-Each company’s fulfillment pricing is based on usage, so you only pay for the services you use.
+Each company’s fulfillment pricing is based on usage, so you primarily pay for the services you use.
 Additionally, they both offer deeply discounted shipping rates.
 But ShipBob and Red Stag each structure their fees differently.

-Ultimately, ShipBob charges higher storage fees, but Red Stag is more expensive for pick and pack, returns, and receiving.
+ShipBob charges higher storage fees, but Red Stag is more expensive for pick and pack, returns, and receiving.
 This makes each solution more economical for different sellers.

 There’s no onboarding fee required to start using Red Stag, and your account representative will assist you with stock migration, platform integration, and account setup.

-ShipBob’s Growth Plan (which aims to be a cheaper option geared toward startups) also offers free onboarding, but many of the tasks involved in the process must be handled by the seller independently.
+ShipBob’s Growth Plan, which aims to be a cheaper option geared toward startups, also offers free onboarding—but many of the tasks involved in the process must be handled by the seller independently.

 Both companies provide similar discounts for major shipping carriers, although ShipBob delivers consistently more aggressive two-day rates.